Chechia

-The chechia (Tunisian Arabic: شاشية [ʃɛːʃiæ]) is a traditional headgear worn in Tunisia and Libya.
-It is considered in Tunisia to be the national headwear.

-Close relative to the European beret, the chechia is originally a cap-shaped bonnet, colored vermillon red in Tunisia as well as in the Libyan regions of Tripolitania and Benghazi (where it is called chenna), whereas in the rest of Libya, it is colored black.
+The chechia (Arabic: شاشية [ʃɛːʃiæ]) is a traditional headgear worn in the Maghreb.
+Close relative to the European beret, the chechia is originally a cap-shaped bonnet, colored vermillon red.
 Until the 19th century, the chechia was often worn surrounded by a turban.

-The chechia, which is flexible, should not be confused with the fez (also called in Tunisia chéchia stambouli or chéchia megidi) which is rigid, conical and high in shape.
+The chechia, which is flexible, should not be confused with the fez (known in the Maghreb as chéchia stambouli) which is rigid, conical and high in shape.
 The word chechia also designates the long soft cap, adopted by certain French colonial military forces, such as: the zouaves, the tirailleurs and the spahis.

 Etymology

 The word chechia designates in the Maghreb the cap that is placed on the head and around which a piece of cloth has been rolled for a long time to form the turban.
-Tradition dates the first manufacture of this headgear in the Tunisian city of Kairouan, in the ninth century.
 According to the Maghrebi traveler and explorer ibn Battuta during his stay in Shiraz in 1327, the word chechia itself takes its name however from the adjective derived from Shash, name of the current Tashkent in Uzbekistan: